 1. Contentious rivalry or disagreement among members of a group or organization: infighting on the President's staff.

-among them and the colonial rule had adversely affected the traditional balance of social forces and supremacy of Brahmans was challenged in religio-cultural sphere by asserting independent religious identity and giving wide currency to the cults of non-Brahmanical deities.
+2. Fighting or boxing at close range. among them and the colonial rule had adversely affected the traditional balance of social forces and supremacy of Brahmans was challenged in religio-cultural sphere by asserting independent religious identity and giving wide currency to the cults of non-Brahmanical deities.
 The Brahmanical forces responded to the situation and began to appropriate lower caste religious traditions and deities to arrest the process of declining hegemony.
 The aforesaid version of Dalibai's story, if read in this background, provides a plausible explanation for veiling the caste of the deity.
 The process of appropriation of Dalibai into Brahmanical fold is facilitated by suggesting a Rishi as biological father of the deity as the upper caste commoners might not worship a deity who was born in a Meghwal family.
 Further, Dalibai, as the narratives record, is born in a branch of Jal tree, and not to a woman.
 This emphasizes the association of Dalibai with "Jal tree", an important vegetation in the arid region of western Rajasthan.
 It withstands the harsh ecological conditions and during the periods of drought and famine provides food and fodder for the members of the communities.
 After Bhrigi Rishi finds her, the basket made of Jal branches becomes her second home and the vehicle in which she reaches her mentor Ramdev.
 The association of the Jal tree with the birth of Dalibai signifies her as a product of nature, she being prakriti.
 It is popularly believed that Dalibai received her name from the branch of the Jal tree-branch in Hindi means "dali".

 The Jal tree branch or nature, here, has performed the role of a mother in giving birth to Dalibai.
 The absence of a biological mother, suggests an abstract birth, this creates an impersonal and cosmic image of the person in question.
 This version of the story postulates an obscure maternal lineage but the The state or condition of a father; the relationship of a father.

-is firmly established into Brahmanical system.
+English and U.S. Common Law have recognized the importance of establishing the paternity of children. is firmly established into Brahmanical system.
 Several such supernatural births can be read from Indian epics and puranas.
 The immediate references can be made to the births of Sita in the Ramayana and Draupadi in the Mahabharata.
 Sita was found by Janak from the ploughing field whereas Draupadi came out from the sacrificial fire.
 The kind of narration in regard to Dalibai's birth fits into the Brahmanical idea of su·per·nat·u·ral·ism

 n.